3nock/SpiderSuite/README.md

 _**Can you translate?**_

-Visit [SpiderSuite crowdin project](https://crowdin.com/project/spidersuite) or use [invite link](https://crowdin.com/project/spidersuite/invite?h=a41e3f3bc42393b1f62ecd1505a82d3a1681839) to make translations to your native language.
+Visit [SpiderSuite's translation project](https://crowdin.com/project/spidersuite) or use [invite link](https://crowdin.com/project/spidersuite/invite?h=a41e3f3bc42393b1f62ecd1505a82d3a1681839) to make translations to your native language.

 _**Not a developer?**_